metamorph-inc/openmeta-mms/docs/tutorials/pet_tutorial/pet_adding_a_driver.rst

 .. figure:: images/parameterstudy_tutorial_23.png
    :alt: text

-9. Repeat Steps 24-29 to add a second Design Variable **y** with a range of **-50,+50** as well.
+9. Repeat steps 3-8 to add a second Design Variable **y** with a range of **-50,+50** as well.

 .. note:: Zoom in and out of the canvas by rolling the mousewheel while